 For the manuka honey seed shards

-- 4 tbsp mixed seeds I used chia, flax, pumpkin, sesame and sunflower
+- 4 tablespoon mixed seeds I used chia, flax, pumpkin, sesame and sunflower

 For the maca oatmeal